oasis-tcs/mqtt/mqtt-sn-2.0/prose/share/mqtt-sn-v2.0-draft.md

 >
 > The Client can send PINGREQ at any time, irrespective of the Keep Alive value, and check for a corresponding PINGRESP to determine that the network and the Server are available.

-«<mark title="Requirement MQTT-SN-3.1.6-2"><a name="MQTT-SN-3.1.6-2"></a>If the Server does not receive an MQTT-SN Control Packet from the Client within one and a half times the Keep Alive time period, it MUST delete the Virtual Connection and move the Client to the Disconnected state (see [4.14](#client-states))</mark>»\[MQTT‑SN‑3.1.6‑2].
+«<mark title="Requirement MQTT-SN-3.1.6-2"><a name="MQTT-SN-3.1.6-2"></a>If the Server does not receive an MQTT-SN Control Packet from the Client within one and a half times the Keep Alive time period, it MUST delete the Virtual Connection and move the Client to the Disconnected state (see [4.14 "Client states"](#client-states))</mark>»\[MQTT‑SN‑3.1.6‑2].

-«<mark title="Requirement MQTT-SN-3.1.6-3"><a name="MQTT-SN-3.1.6-3"></a>If a Client does not receive a PINGRESP packet within a *[Retry Interval]* amount of time after it has sent a PINGREQ, it SHOULD retry the transmission according to [4.4.2](#unacknowledged-packets) up to the maximum number of attempts.
+«<mark title="Requirement MQTT-SN-3.1.6-3"><a name="MQTT-SN-3.1.6-3"></a>If a Client does not receive a PINGRESP packet within a *[Retry Interval]* amount of time after it has sent a PINGREQ, it SHOULD retry the transmission according to [4.4.2 "Unacknowledged Packets"](#unacknowledged-packets) up to the maximum number of attempts.
 If a PINGRESP is still not received it MUST delete the Virtual Connection to the Server by way of a DISCONNECT, with the understanding that the Server may no longer be reachable</mark>»\[MQTT‑SN‑3.1.6‑3].

 > **Informative Comment**
 >